Asia hedge fund recovery set to stall as market slide bites

 By Nishant Kumar

-HONG KONG Asia's hedge funds industry is seen struggling to regain its pre-crisis size any time soon as the recent global market slump threatens to deter investors from making fresh allocations to them and delay new product launches.
+HONG KONG, Sept 27 Asia's hedge funds industry is seen struggling to regain its pre-crisis size any time soon as the recent global market slump threatens to deter investors from making fresh allocations to them and delay new product launches.

-Regional hedge fund assets contracted 5 percent in the first half of 2011 to $145 billion (93 billion pounds), $47 billion below the peak level hit in December 2007, as defensive portfolios clipped returns and investors started applying the brakes to capital re-allocations, new data released by industry tracker AsiaHedge on Monday showed.
+Regional hedge fund assets contracted 5 percent in the first half of 2011 to $145 billion, $47 billion below the peak level hit in December 2007, as defensive portfolios clipped returns and investors started applying the brakes to capital re-allocations, new data released by industry tracker AsiaHedge on Monday showed.

 By contrast, the global industry regained its pre-crisis asset levels last year and subsequently scaled new highs of above $2 trillion, according to data from Hedge Fund Research.